defenseunicorns/uds-common/docs/package_integration/uds-package-practices.md

 - **Should** clearly mark the Keycloak client id with the group and app name `uds-<group>-<application>` (i.e. `uds-swf-mattermost`) to provide consistency in the Keycloak UI.
 - **Should** limit the use of Zarf variable templates and prioritize configuring packages via Helm value overrides.
   > This ensures that the package is configured the same way that the bundle would be and avoids any side effect issues of Zarf's `###` templating.
+- **May** template network policy keys to provide flexibility for delivery customers to configure.
+- **May** end any generated Keycloak client secrets with `-sso` to easily locate them when querying the cluster.
+- **May** template Keycloak fields to provide flexibility for delivery customers to configure.

 ## Bronze